Academics

 Skills Based

-Lovell Academy focuses on building students’ academic skill sets, emphasizing how to think and learn, rather than simply memorizing.
-This process allows each student to build life-long competencies in critically needed higher order thinking skills.
-A key aspect of this approach is engaging a growth mindset, continually focusing students on their learning potential and supporting them in developing grit, resilience, and self-awareness.
+Lovell Academy focuses on building students’ academic skills sets, emphasizing how to think and learn, rather than simply memorizing.
+This process allows each student to build life-long competencies higher order thinking skills.
+A key aspect of this approach is engaging a growth mindset, continually focusing students on their learning potential and supporting them in developing resilience and self-awareness.
 Graduates of Lovell Academy will be creative thinkers and problem-solvers who are ready to tackle college and beyond.

 Inquiry Based

-Our curriculum is grounded in inquiry-based learning techniques, such as project-based learning.
-This approach to teaching spurs students to ask their own questions about subjects of study and pursue their passions and interests in the classroom.
-Inquiry-based learning requires students to be active learners who take ownership of their learning process and challenges them to develop their organization, collaboration, communication, and problem solving skills.
+Our curriculum provides traditional as well as inquiry-based learning techniques and project-based learning.
+These approaches to teaching spur our students to ask their own questions and pursue a wide range of interests in the classroom.
+Inquiry-based learning requires students to be active learners who take ownership of their learning process and challenges them to develop their organization, collaboration, and communication skills.
 It also pushes students to learn how to take risks in their work, a key component in building confidence and becoming self-aware, mature adults.

 Respect & Accountability